vacp2p/rfc/content/docs/rfcs/20/README.md

 Private messages are sent on the same content topic for all users.
 As the recipient data is encrypted, all participants must decrypt all messages which can lead to scalability issues.

+This protocol does not guarantee Perfect Forward Secrecy nor Future Secrecy:
+If Bob's private key compromising, past and future messages can be decrypted.
+A solution combining regular [X3DH](https://www.signal.org/docs/specifications/x3dh/) bundle broadcast with [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) encryption would remove these limitations;
+See the [Status specs](https://specs.status.im/spec/5) for more information.

 # The protocol

 ## Generate Encryption KeyPair